-The Shielded Growth and Geared Growth Funds may each invest a portion of their net asset value in Booster Tahi LP.
+The Moderate, Balanced, Balanced Growth and High Growth Funds may each invest a portion of their net asset value in Booster Tahi LP.
 Booster Tahi LP is a limited partnership which invests in private (or unlisted) small to medium sized New Zealand companies.
 The manager of Booster Tahi LP is paid a performance fee and an estimate of these annual fund charges is 0.05% per year.
 This estimate is based on the assumptions that 3% of the net asset value of each relevant Booster KiwiSaver fund is invested in Booster Tahi LP and will achieve a total return equal to the Australia Private Equity and Venture Capital Index that has returned 12% per year over the last 15 years.

-The performance fee payable by Booster Tahi LP and charged indirectly to each relevant Booster KiwiSaver fund is based on the hurdle rate of return rather than the market index on which the estimated performance fee is based.
+The performance fee payable by Booster Tahi LP and charged indirectly to the relevant Booster KiwiSaver funds is based on the hurdle rate of return rather than the market index on which the estimated performance fee is based.
 This means that you may pay a performance fee even if Booster Tahi LP does not match or beat the return of the market index.

-Any performance fee charged will be reflected in the unit price of each relevant Booster KiwiSaver fund.

-Full details of the Booster Tahi LP performance-based fee is set out on the following page.
+Any performance fee charged will be reflected in the unit price of the relevant Booster KiwiSaver fund.
+Full details of the Booster Tahi LP performance-based fee is set out below.

-In addition, Booster and/or the Supervisor are entitled under the Trust Deed to be reimbursed by Booster KiwiSaver for all non-regular and extraordinary costs and expenses incurred by them in acting as the manager or supervisor of Booster KiwiSaver that are not otherwise met out of the annual management fee.
+In addition, except for the Default Saver Fund, Booster and/ or the Supervisor are entitled under the Trust Deed to be reimbursed by Booster KiwiSaver for all non-regular and extraordinary costs and expenses incurred by them in acting as the manager or supervisor of Booster KiwiSaver that are not otherwise met out of the annual management fee.